-All posts are for one year, unless specified.
+All posts are for two years, unless specified.
 Members can elect to serve a longer term if they wish.
 NSC members should have at least one year’s recovery (unless specified) and a good working knowledge of the 12 Steps and Traditions.
 All committee members will be expected to attend three NSC meetings and the AGM each year.
 Reasonable expenses are paid to cover travel to these four meetings.
 Between meetings, communication is usually by email or phone.

 An overview of the currently defined NSC service positions, highlighting current vacancies.
 If you are interested in discussing any of these positions, please email the NSC Enquiries email address found on the CoDA Contacts page, for more details, putting NSC in the subject line and giving a phone number where you can be contacted before the AGM.